soumyadeep-mondal-dev/RapidAid-QR_Emergency_Card/README.md

 RapidAid turns any smartphone lock screen into a **life-saving medical ID**, showing essential details even when the phone is locked.
 It generates a beautifully designed emergency wallpaper containing medical information, responder instructions, and vCard-enabled emergency contacts.
 One scan of the QR code reveals everything in a clean, structured, universally readable format—**even if the user cannot speak for themselves.**

+---

+## 🌟 Why RapidAid Matters

+During emergencies, **seconds matter**.
+When someone is unconscious or disoriented, responders have no access to their medical history, allergies, or emergency contacts.
+Phones stay locked, apps require permission, and precious time is lost.

 **RapidAid solves this by bringing critical information to the surface.**

 Your lock screen becomes a **silent first responder**: